Jone Blikra

 Jone Blikra (born 11 October 1962) is a Norwegian police officer and politician for the Labour Party.
 A deputy to the Storting from Telemark from 2021, he has met as deputy for Terje Aasland since 2022.

 Personal life

-Blikra was born on 11 October 1962, a son of Kristoffer Blikra and Margit Lillemo and hails from Kragerø.
+Blikra was born on 11 October 1962, a son of Kristoffer Blikra and Margit Lillemo and hails from Kragerø Municipality.

 Political career

 Local politics

-Blikra was a member of the municipal council of Kragerø from 1999, and served as mayor of Kragerø from 2015 to 2019.
+Blikra was a member of the municipal council of Kragerø Municipality from 1999, and served as mayor of Kragerø from 2015 to 2019.
 He took over from Kåre Preben Hegland from the Conservative Party.
-Following the 2019 local elections, he was succeded by Grunde Knudsen from the Centre Party.
+Following the 2019 local elections, he was succeeded by Grunde Knudsen from the Centre Party.

 Parliament

 He was elected deputy representative to the Storting from the constituency of Telemark at the 2021 election.
 He was re-elected in 2025.
 He has deputised for Terje Aasland since March 2022 while Aasland was government minister.
 In the Storting, Blikra was a member of the Standing Committee on Transport and Communications from 2022.